goblimey/go-ntrip/README.md

 contain the data from the signals received (observed) from the satellites.
 Each message gives the signals observed from a particular constellation.
-My equipment is configured to send four every second, on for GPS, one for Galilaeo, etc.
+My equipment is configured to send four every second, on for GPS, one for Galileo, etc.

 Distance information (range) in the message is giving as the transit time from the satellite to the base station in milliseconds.